khanjason/MUNchkinDiscordBot/README.md

 ## Contributing
-Contributions are not open at this stage.
+If you wish to contribute to this repository, join the [support server](https://discord.gg/3rJHKYZ8wQ) and send a message there.
 Come back soon for updates, star and watch this repository.

 ## Sponsorship
 Consider donating to help maintain server resources for MUNchkin.
 It can be as low as $1!